Fonkeyy/Project_CV-Application/README.md

 - All fields are modifiable
 - Import background image + profile picture
 - Add or delete tiles as needed
-- Link external url to social media logo
+- Link external url to social media buttons

 ## Screenshots